 Music in the eyes of the creators.

-Stephen Trygar delves into the stories of composers past and present and their works.
-Each episode focuses on a particular work by the featured composer and examines their life during the time the piece was written and performed.
+Stephen Trygar tells the stories of composers throughout the ages.
+Historical episodes focus on a particular work by the featured composer and examines their life during the time the piece was written and performed.
+Additionally, living composers, musicians, industry professionals, and general enthusiasts are featured regularly to share their own stories about the music that we all love.
 Through these tales, you’re invited to explore each composers’ legacy and their impact in keeping the world entertained.
-Once a month, a living composer will be a featured guest, sharing their own stories.

 Creator | Host | Writer

 Stephen Trygar began his podcast in April, 2020 after almost a year of running his own blog.
 He realized that his mission was better fulfilled via a podcast, and thus was the birth of The Composer Chronicles!
 With an M.M. in Music History from Temple University, Stephen felt his historical knowledge better used to revitalize classical music and make it more accessible and approachable by proving that it’s not all black-tie affairs and high-society living.